mbanda1/date-picker/README.md

 # @mbanda1/datepicker

 Accessible Chakra UI date pickers for single dates and ranges, built with React, React Hook Form 7, and `date-fns`.
-Every component ships fully typed, themable, and ready to publish on npm.
+Every component ships fully typed and themable.

 ## Features
 - Chakra-first API that plays nicely with your design tokens.